 Happy weekend everyone!
 Lock down restrictions have started being lifted here in the UK, although foreign travel still seems at long way away.
 Hopefully in the summer we might be able to go away within England, and until then I’ll continue recapping on past trips from my sofa.

-ONE.
-Kadriorg Palace
+1. Kadriorg Palace

 Kadriorg Palace was founded by Russian Tsar Peter I in 1718 and was named after his wife, Catherine I. The Baroque palace is in a beautiful park setting, surrounded by fountains and flowers and trees, as well as a nice area of woodland with some lovely trails.
 The palace was actually modelled on Versailles, and is now home to an Art Museum – home to Russian art from the 16th to 20th centuries.